yireo/magento2-codeception-utilities/README.md

     composer require yireo/magento2-codeception-utilities

 Please note that this package is NOT a Magento 2 module.
-There is no need to
+There is no need to enable any module here.

 ## Magento 2 Bootstrap
-Add the following to your `codeception.yml`:
+Add the following to your `codeception.yml` in the Magento root:

     extensions:
         enabled:
             - Yireo\Codeception\Extension\MagentoBootstrap

+Once this extension is active in Codeception, it will run the Magento 2 bootstrap.
 The `url` within the WebDriver module is now automatically configured with the URL of your Magento 2 shop, plus the Magento bootstrap is run automatically.

-Because we meant this for the Codeception installation to be local, this would also assume your Magento 2 developer environment is picked up with the appropriate Base URL.
+Because our approach assumes the Codeception installation to be run in a local environment, this would also assume your Magento 2 developer environment is picked up with the appropriate Base URL.

 ## Using `Utils` in your tests
 See the `example/` folder for example CESTs to re-use information of Magento 2 within your tests.
 You can for instance use the utility class `\Yireo\Codeception\Utils\Product` to load a random product, so you can easily navigate to its product URL and scan for attributes.